 - Incompliance with governmental rules, regulations, and standards.

-Cybersecurity risks can come from threats like computer viruses, malware, phishing attacks, data breaches, ransomware, and even insider attacks.
+Cybersecurity risks can come from threats like computer viruses, malware, phishing attacks, data breaches, ransomware, insider attacks, and non-compliance.
 These threats are usually prioritized by the business in terms of how high the risk is (i.e. how vulnerable the internal system is and what the consequences might be in the event of a successful attack).

 What Is Cybersecurity Risk Assessment?